This post is part of a series of posts where I explain how to print to different trays in NAV.

 Then I’ll create an invoice, post, and print it.
 Voilà !

 That’s great.
 But when you print multiple invoices or when you print multiple copies of your invoice, you’ll quickly notice that NAV does not pages in the right trays.

 Unfortunately, this is a limitation in Windows Client / RTC because:

 - RDLC does not support PAPERSOURCE,

 - RDLC uses report properties for physical pages only.

 Of course, this limitation is not relevant for NAV 2009 R2 Classic Client and older versions because you can force PAPERSOURCE in the code.

 But hey, you should upgrade your NAV if you still use NAV 2009 R2 or older.
-So you’ll face this limitations soon 😀
+So, you’ll face these limitations soon 😀

 This was the last part of this blog post series.
 I hope it will help someone.
 Please share your ideas or just say hello if you like my work.